XFL suspends operations, terminates all employees, but Jim Zorn says he has hopes league will continue

 The league, owned by Vince McMahon who also runs World Wrestling Entertainment, suspended its debut season on March 12 due to the coronavirus pandemic.

 But at that time, a league statement said “the XFL is committed to playing a full season in 2021 and future years.”
-And the Dragons website had continued to advertise season tickets for future years.
+And the Dragons website had continued to advertise tickets for the future.

 But there was no official statement Friday and the Dragons had no official comment.

 The Dragons were 1-4 at the time of the suspension, having played two games at CenturyLink Field, opening to much fanfare on Feb.
-15 with a 17-9 over Tampa Bay, and had averaged 25,616 fans, second-best in the league.
+15 with a 17-9 over Tampa Bay.
+The Dragons averaged 25,616 fans in their two home games, second-best in the league.

 The team included players with local ties such as former UW and Skyline High star Kasen Williams and former Seahawks B.J.
 Daniels and Keenan Reynolds.